-Describe the State Program addressed by the Method of Distribution: Within the Priority Need to Preserve and Construct Affordable Housing, HOME funds will be awarded to eligible applicants (nonprofit organizations, CHDOs, and local governments) that may apply for funding to provide down payment and closing cost assistance within the maximum amounts established annually by HUD to help income-eligible homebuyers purchase a home.
+Preserve and Construct Affordable Housing, HOME funds will be awarded to eligible applicants (nonprofit organizations, CHDOs, and local governments) that may apply for funding individually or with housing partners to provide down payment and closing cost assistance within the maximum amounts established annually by HUD to income-eligible homebuyers to help them purchase a home.
 All eligible applicants will be required to identify how HOME funds will meet the goals and objectives of the 2020-2024 Consolidated Plan and local planning efforts.
-Assisted homebuyers must complete homebuyer education and counseling, and the purchased home must meet UPCS.
+Assisted homebuyers must complete homebuyer education and counseling, secure a first mortgage that meets responsible lending criteria, and the purchased home must meet UPCS.
 The purchase price for the property cannot exceed HUD purchase-price limits, which are established annually.
 Recapture and Resale provisions are enforced through deed restrictions placed on the HOME-assisted homes for the applicable period of affordability.